thinkthoughts/rydberg-parameter-lab/README.md

 > to a 1D effective coordinate, but this reduction fails in a
 > predictable regime and can be systematically repaired.

-At a deeper level:

-> The system admits a universal description, but not via a fixed decay rate —
-> instead through an emergent, scale-dependent effective dynamics.

 ---

 ## Emergent Effective Noise Coordinate